marcbowes/marcbowes.github.io/_posts/2015-03-23-explicit-destruction.markdown

 probably more than it would have cost you to type a few more characters in the first place.

-Worst, your unit tests probably would not have caught this because your test data may not have reflected the change in input.
+Worse, your unit tests probably would not have caught this because your test data may not have reflected the change in input.

 That's a school boy error though, surely?
 Why would you change your